ucsb-cs156-w24/proj-organic-w24-6pm-2/docs/oauth.md

 ```
 GITHUB_CLIENT_ID=see-instructions
 GITHUB_CLIENT_SECRET=see-instructions
-ADMIN_EMAILS=phtcon@ucsb.edu
+ADMIN_GITHUB_LOGINS=pconrad,phtcon
 ```

 Replace `see-instructions` with the appropriate values.

-For ADMIN_EMAILS, add your own email and any teammates you are collaborating with after phtcon.ucsb.edu; you can separate multiple emails with commas, e.g.
+For ADMIN_GITHUB_LOGINS, add your own github login and any teammates you are collaborating with after phtcon.ucsb.edu; you can separate multiple emails with commas, e.g.

 ```
-ADMIN_EMAILS=phtcon@ucsb.edu,cgaucho@ucsb.edu,ldelplaya@ucsb.edu
+ADMIN_GITHUB_LOGINS=pconrad,phtcon,cgaucho,ldelplaya
 ```

 With this done, you should be all set to run on localhost.